A Weekender's Guide to Wanaka

 Just one-hour drive from Queenstown over the dramatic Crown Range and through Cardrona Valley is Wanaka, a lakeside village offering an equal level of heart-stirring beauty as its larger sibling— only less congested with rubberneckers and transients looking for a quick thrill.
-Boasting its own micro climate Wanaka regularly exceeds 30 in summer, making a dip in the crystal clear lake an alluring and rewarding prospect.
+Boasting its own microclimate, Wanaka regularly exceeds 30 degrees in summer, making a dip in the crystal-clear lake an alluring and rewarding prospect.
 Winter is a different story, and lake-goers should be prepared for an ice bath as the surrounding peaks become cloaked in snow.
-In line with the country's "best little arts festival" and courtesy of Wanaka Tourism we went south to soak up the very best of 'God's Country'.
+Here's how to soak up the very best of 'God's Country'.

 SEE & DO